hwborchers/ctv-optimization/README.md

     constrained matrix.
 -   In package Rdonlp2 (see the [<span class="Rforge">rmetrics</span>](https://R-Forge.R-project.org/projects/rmetrics/)
-    project) function `donlp2()`, a wrapper for the DONLP2 solver, offers the minimization of smooth nonlinear functions and constraints.
+    project) function donlp2(), a wrapper for the DONLP2 solver, offers the minimization of smooth nonlinear functions and constraints.
     DONLP2 can be used freely for any kind of research purposes, otherwise it requires licensing. \[GO, NLP\]
+-   [psqn](https://cran.r-project.org/package=psqn) provides quasi-Newton methods to
+    minimize partially separable functions; the methods are largely described in "Numerical Optimization" by Nocedal and Wright (2006).
--   [clue](https://cran.r-project.org/package=clue) contains the function `sumt()`
-    for solving constrained optimization problems via the sequential unconstrained minimization technique (SUMT).
+-   [clue](https://cran.r-project.org/package=clue) contains the function sumt() for solving constrained optimization problems via the sequential unconstrained minimization technique (SUMT).
--   [BB](https://cran.r-project.org/package=BB) contains the function `spg()`
+-   [BB](https://cran.r-project.org/package=BB) contains the function spg()
     providing a spectral projected gradient method for large scale optimization with simple constraints.
 It takes a nonlinear objective function as an argument as well as basic constraints.